SPAN 214: Contemporary Spain in Context - Spanish Culture through Social Interaction Spain

 4 Weeks in Spain

 This program offers students a unique opportunity to improve their communication skills in the Spanish language by interacting with native speakers on a daily basis and understanding some of the cultural elements that define Spanish society today.
 This course examines contemporary social issues in Spain through lectures and through interviews with local subjects in Spain.
 Lectures provide a formal understanding of contemporary Spanish society, while students' interviews of local subjects provide data for further analysis by the students that may contrast, complement or further develop their understanding of current social issues.

 This program takes place in Cádiz, on the southwestern coast of Spain, a short distance from Africa and Portugal.
 Cádiz was founded by the Phoenicians, and through its rich history, was conquered by the Romans, the Moors, and attacked by Napoleon.
 Surrounded by water, the city has some of the most beautiful beaches in Spain.

-Program Fee (paid to W&L): $2,750.
+Program Fee (paid to W&L): $3,000.
 This includes room and board, cultural activities and field trips, supplemental health insurance.
 This fee is based on a minimum of 8 students and will decrease if there are more students signed up.

 Contact Professor Reyes for further information.